oxidative stress: A Comprehensive Guide

 Frequently Asked Questions

 Supplements can help, but they work best alongside a healthy diet rich in natural antioxidants.
-Whole foods provide a complex mix of protective compounds that work together better than isolated supplements.
+Whole foods provide nutrients and other compounds that supplements may not provide.
+Antioxidant supplements have not consistently been shown to prevent disease and may carry risks.

 They're related but different processes.
 Oxidative stress can trigger inflammation, and chronic inflammation can increase free radical production.
 Both contribute to aging and disease, often working together.